djouallah/Testing_BI_Engine/README.md

 Synapse Serverless seems to have a limitation where if you send more than 4 Queries, the Queries start to became very slow.

+# Note Regarding AlloyDB

+I had to add a lot of index to make AlloyDB finish in a resonable time, for example Query 20 take up to 30 minutes without foreign key index.

 # Note Regarding BigQuery BI Engine